adonig/openstreetmap-mapboxgl/README.md

 # openstreetmap-mapboxgl

 [Demo](http://45.56.99.211/)!
-This uses tweaked https://github.com/erikandre/mapbox-gl-style-editor and the original OpenSteetMap is © OpenStreetMap contributors
+This uses tweaked https://github.com/erikandre/mapbox-gl-style-editor and the original OpenSteetMap is © OpenStreetMap contributors.

+To modify the style, edit the left tool bar and while the cursor is in the editor bar, press "Ctrl+S".
+Then, copy the style from the browser, generate a pull request with the style from the demo!
+I will soon have it auto grab the latest style on pushes!

 This project uses the [MapboxGL](https://github.com/mapbox/mapbox-gl) library with the tile schema of openstreetmap-carto.
 A new style has been composed to suit.